free! recovery policy statement on safeguarding

 Principles that we are committed to:

 • Free!
-Recovery is committed to the safeguarding of adults with care and support needs and ensuring their well-being.
+Recovery is committed to the safeguarding of adults with care and support needs and promoting their well-being.

-• We recognise the personal dignity and rights of adults and will ensure all our policies and procedures reflect this.
+• We value the dignity, autonomy, and rights of every adult, and will ensure our policies and practices reflect this commitment.

 • We undertake to exercise proper care in the appointment and selection of those who will work with adults with care and support needs.